Artist Support Grant

 APPLICATION REQUIREMENTS:

-1. ApplicationClick Here to download the 2023-24 ASG Application Form
+1. ApplicationClick here to download the 24-25 ASG Application Form

 For your convenience, this is a fillable PDF.
 You may need to download the latest, free version of Adobe Reader.
 Save your PDF often.
-Please do not reformat or change the application in anyway.
-You may also print out the application and fill out by hand.
+Please do not reformat or change the application in any way.
+You may also print out the application & fill out by hand.

-2. Narrative (required) – Your narrative should explain your proposed project and how it will positively impact your career as an artist.
-Your narrative should address the following questions (1,000 word limit):
+2. Narrative (required / Limit to 1,000 words) – Your narrative should explain your proposed project and how it will positively impact your career as an artist.
+Your narrative should address the following:

 • What is your project and how will the funds be used?